Skip to main content

 Blackland Prairie Clay Soils

-The soil around Rockwall presents real challenges for septic systems.
+The soil around Rockwall presents significant challenges for septic systems.
 This area sits on the Blackland Prairie, where heavy clay dominates.
-Per TCEQ's on-site sewage facility rules (30 TAC Chapter 285), these are classified as Type IV soils, which means water and wastewater move through them very slowly.
+Under TCEQ rules, these are classified as Type IV soils, which means water (and septic effluent) moves through them very slowly.

 What this means in practice: